Ant-Lyon/DanielLyon-9CT1-Task-2/PROJECT_DEVELOPMENT.md

             WRITE laser TO LOW # Turns off device, now there's no risk it will turn back on ENDIF

-BEGIN buzz(action) # Different sounds from different situations
+BEGIN buzz(action) # Different sounds for different situations
     IF action == "doorAlarm" THEN
         FOR i = 0 TO 2 STEP 1 # Loops 3 times
             WRITE buzzer TO HIGH (0.2secs, lowSound)